XXXTentacion: Political and social views

 Onfroy was characterized by much of the media as homophobic following a widely seen interview he gave to Adam22 in April 2016.
 Onfroy told Adam22 that, one time when he was in a juvenile detention facility, he attacked his gay cellmate for staring at him while naked.
-Onfroy explained, "I was gonna kill him type shit because of what he did," but was ultimately restrained.
+Onfroy explained, "I was gonna kill him type shit because of what he did", but was ultimately restrained.
 After Onfroy's death, Liz Lazzara's article for CNN described him as homophobic, and similar characterizations were made on social media.
 However, friends and collaborators said he was not homophobic.
-In the same interview, Onfroy stated in clarification, "I am not homophobic," and expressed his support for the legalization of gay marriage.
-In a 2017 interview with The Fader which was released in November 2022, Onfroy mentioned that he should have been clearer in the podcast in which he described the fight, stating he wished he had clarified that he did not attack his cell mate for the fact that he was gay, calling his discussion of the topic "negligent and stupid", but stated, "Everybody needs to realize at the time I was still a kid."
+In the same interview, Onfroy stated in clarification, "I am not homophobic", and expressed his support for the legalization of gay marriage.
+In a 2017 interview with The Fader which was released in November 2022, Onfroy mentioned that he should have been clearer in the podcast in which he described the fight, stating he wished he had clarified that he did not attack his cellmate for the fact that he was gay, calling his discussion of the topic "negligent and stupid", but stated, "Everybody needs to realize at the time I was still a kid."
 Regarding his political beliefs, Onfroy was praised as "incredibly progressive" by transgender music producer Fifty Grand.
 Multiple transgender artists said in a 2020 biography that Onfroy was supportive of the transgender community.

 Onfroy said many times that he distrusted police due to both personal experiences and publicized instances such as the killing of Philando Castile, which Onfroy described as a murder.
 In the music video for "Riot", depictions of the killings of Emmett Till, Heather Heyer, and Philando Castile are shown, in addition to the fictional depiction at the end of the video of a white child being lynched.
 Onfroy said that the last depiction wasn't an expression of reverse racism, but was to show that public outrage from the video would be more so focused on the fictional white child's death rather than the depictions of actual racist killings.
 Onfroy expressed frustration in a 2017 interview that the officer who killed Eric Garner was not arrested.